Keyboard shortcuts

 Recall

-Name the three readings used throughout the course.
+Name the three readings used throughout the book.

 Explain

-Why does the course start with a whole-pipeline map before reading individual source files?
+Why does the book start with a whole-pipeline map before reading individual source files?

 Apply